 You have two options here: You can mix a baking soda rinse or an apple cider vinegar rinse.
 Both are easy to create.

-Baking Soda Mix: You'll mix one and a half tablespoons of baking soda into 1/3 a cup conditioner and let sit on the hair for ten to thirty minutes.
+- Baking Soda Mix: You'll mix one and a half tablespoons of baking soda into 1/3 a cup conditioner and let sit on the hair for ten to thirty minutes.
+Steele recommends the

 Step 3: Co-Wash

-Since some shampoos can strip hair, co-washing cleanses while conditioning which is beneficial to natural hair types.
+Since some shampoos can strip hair, co-washing is meant to cleanse while conditioning which is beneficial to natural hair types.
 You'll section the hair and apply your co-wash product from root to tip, apply a shower cap, and steam the hair for twenty minutes.
 Pantene's Deep Hydrating Co-Wash is one of my favorites as it doesn't have sulfates and truly moisturizes my hair (which was a pleasant surprise).
-As far as steamers, I have tried a few, and The Q-Redew handheld hair steamer is my top pick since it's easy to pack when I wash my hair on the road.
+As far as steamers, I have tried a few, and The Q-Redew ($79) handheld hair steamer is my top pick since it's easy to pack when I wash my hair on the road.

 Step 4: Bentonite Clay Rinse